fanyicharllson/way-finder/API_GATEWAY_GUIDE.md

 # API Gateway Implementation Guide 🚪

 ## What Was Implemented

-Your WayFinder backend now has a **Lightweight API Gateway** that sits between clients and your services.
+ WayFinder backend now has a **Lightweight API Gateway** that sits between clients and your services.
 It provides:

 ### 1. **Request Logging** 📝
 - Every request gets a unique `X-Request-ID`